hrbrmstr/mgrs/README.md

-`mgrs` : Convert 'MGRS' Coordinates To and From Other Coordiante Systems
+`mgrs` : Convert 'MGRS' (Military Grid Reference System) References To and From Other Coordinate Systems

+Essentially, a lightweight R wrapper around bits of <https://svn.osgeo.org/gdal/trunk/gdal/frmts/nitf/>.

+Decent reference on MGRS & UTM (Universal Transverse Mercator): <https://www.luomus.fi/en/utm-mgrs-atlas-florae-europaeae>.

 The following functions are implemented:

 -   `latlng_to_mgrs`: Convert latitude/longitude to MGRS string
 -   `mgrs_to_latlng`: Convert an MGRS string to latitude/longitude
+-   `mgrs_to_ups`: Convert MGRS to UPS
+-   `mgrs_to_utm`: Convert MGRS to UTM
+-   `ups_to_mgrs`: Convert UPS to MGRS
+-   `utm_to_mgrs`: Convert UTM to MGRS

 ### TODO